 Gary is a longtime director and choreographer for the Muni.
-Gary actually goes back to the early days and was involved during the first run of the Muni in the 1950s when he was a teenager.
-Gary is an accomplished teacher and choreographer, and many of his students have gone on to very successful careers on Broadway and in professional theatre.
+Gary actually goes back to the early days during the first run of the Muni in the 1950s when he was a teenager!
+Gary is an accomplished teacher and choreographer.
+Many of his students have gone on to very successful careers on Broadway and in professional theatre.